Consumer Code FAQs

 • Raise awareness of the Integrated Retirement Community model, ensuring that older people are aware of their housing options and that public policies enable the sector to meet the housing, lifestyle, health, and social care needs of our ageing population effectively.

-• Increase the volume and quality of expertise within the sector by investing in and undertaking research, and identifying and sharing good practice among Members, Affiliates, stakeholders, and across the wider sector.
+• Increase the volume and quality of expertise within the sector by investing in and undertaking research, and identifying and sharing good practice among Members and Accelerators, Partners and Affiliates, stakeholders, and across the wider sector.

 What is an Integrated Retirement Community?